kcarnold/cs344/content/glossary.md

 - Sometimes specific input features have a clear meaning (examples: the age of a patient, the price of a product, etc.).
 If our data has mostly these sorts of features, then we call it *tabular* data.
 Traditional machine learning models like Random Forests and gradient boosting (XGBoost) tend to work well for these types of data. [scikit-learn](https://scikit-learn.org/stable/) has high-quality implementations of the most important algorithms here.
 - However, if many features don't have a clear meaning (examples: each individual pixel in an image, each sample in a sound wave, etc.), the main task of the algorithm is to *come up with a useful internal representation* of the data.
 This is where *deep neural nets* shine.

+### Text Data

+#### Padding issues

+Sentences have different lengths.
+But models generally need rectangular inputs, so everything has to be the same length.
+What do we do? *pad* inputs to be the right length.

+- No padding -> can't use different size sequences in the same batch -> slow.
+- Too much padding -> lots of wasted effort -> slow.
+- Get it right -> fast.

 ## Classification Metrics

 ### Error Rate